Best Euronext Brokers 2026

 LVMH – Louis Vuitton Moet & Hennessy

-The most highly valued company traded on the Euronext exchange is the French luxury retailer, LVMH.
-Its headquarters are in Paris, France, so it makes sense for this beast of a company to be listed with Euronext Paris.
-LVMH has a market cap of over 333 billion Euros.
+One of the most highly valued companies traded on the Euronext exchange is the French luxury retailer LVMH.
+Its headquarters are in Paris, France, so it makes sense for this company to be listed with Euronext Paris.

 Trading The Euronext Exchanges

-To trade securities on the Euronext stock exchange, an institution, including brokers or banks must be registered trading members.
+To trade securities on the Euronext stock exchange, an institution, including brokers or banks, must be a registered trading member.
 These members must comply with the rules as stated in the Harmonised Rulebook.
-The admission of rules are the same across all jurisdictions, so a bank in Paris has the same requirements as a Dublin banking institution.
+The admission rules are the same across all jurisdictions, so a bank in Paris has the same requirements as a Dublin banking institution.

-A full list of Euronext brokers, rules and members is available on the website, along with additional information on block trading, insider investing, rights issues, price quotes and trading phases.
+A full list of Euronext brokers, rules and members is available on the Euronext website, along with additional information on block trading, insider trading, rights issues, price quotes and trading phases.

 Opening Hours

-Those experienced with investing on the Euronext exchange are often up and at their desks before the markets open, reading the news and assessing impacts on stock prices.
+Those experienced with trading on the Euronext exchange are often up and at their desks before the markets open, reading the news and assessing impacts on stock prices.

-The Euronext cash, futures and equities schedule is similar across all the exchanges.
-The Paris, Brussels, Oslo, Amsterdam, Lisbon and Dublin stock exchanges all have the same opening hours of 08:00 – 16:30 GMT (09:00 – 17:30 CET).
+The Euronext cash, futures and equities schedule is similar across the main exchanges.
+Paris, Brussels, Oslo, Amsterdam, Lisbon and Dublin generally follow the same core European trading session.

-So, regardless of whether you’re investing on the CAC 40, the stock markets in the Netherlands and Belgium, or an ETF from Ireland, the opening times are the same.
-The non-trading days (e.g Christmas and other Bank Holidays) and extended investment hours are available on the website and will be reflected within Euronext brokers’ calendars.
+So, regardless of whether you’re trading the CAC 40, the stock markets in the Netherlands and Belgium, or an ETF from Ireland, the opening times are broadly aligned.
+Non-trading days, Christmas closures, bank holidays and extended trading hours are available on the Euronext website and will often be reflected within Euronext brokers’ calendars.

 Final Word On Euronext Brokers